 - (16) The definition of what constitutes a long-term investment is broad.
 Without necessarily requiring long-term holding periods for the ELTIF manager, eligible investment assets are generally illiquid, require commitments for a certain period of time, and have an economic profile of a long-term nature.
 Eligible investment assets are non-transferable securities and therefore do not have access to the liquidity of secondary markets.
 They often require fixed term commitments which restrict their marketability.
 The economic cycle of the investment sought by ELTIFs is essentially of a long-term nature due to the high capital commitments and the length of time required to produce returns.
 As a result such assets do not suit investments with redemption rights. - (17) An ELTIF should be allowed to invest in assets other than eligible investment assets, as may be necessary to efficiently manage its cash flow, but only so long as this is consistent with the ELTIF's long term investment strategy. - (18) Eligible investment assets must be understood to include participations, such as equity or quasi-equity instruments, debt instruments in qualifying portfolio undertakings and loans provided to them.
 They should also include participation in other funds that are focused on assets such as investments in non-listed undertakings that issue equity or debt instruments for which there is not always a readily identifiable buyer.
-Direct holdings of real assets, unless they are securitised, should also form a class of eligible assets.
-Those assets could indicatively include social infrastucture that yields a predictable return, such as energy, transport and communication infrastucture, housing, and education, health, welfare support or industrial facilities. - (19) Quasi-equity instruments must be understood to comprise a type of financing instrument, which is a combination of equity and debt, where the return on the instrument is linked to the profit or loss of the qualifying portfolio undertaking, and where the repayment of the instrument in the event of default is not fully secured.
+Direct holdings of real assets, unless they are securitised, should also form a class of eligible assets. - (19) Quasi-equity instruments must be understood to comprise a type of financing instrument, which is a combination of equity and debt, where the return on the instrument is linked to the profit or loss of the qualifying portfolio undertaking, and where the repayment of the instrument in the event of default is not fully secured.
 Such instruments include a variety of financing instruments such as subordinated loans, silent participations, participating loans, profit participating rights, convertible bonds and bonds with warrants.